 At present, there seems to be no significant harm to the decision taken by India to remain neutral.
 The primary reason is to protect the existing relationships with both countries.
-However, it is the time for our country to build internal capabilities and strengthen the economy so that overdependence on other countries is reduced.
+However, i t is the t ime for our country to build internal capabilities and strengthen the economy so that overdependence on other countries is reduced.
+Q 4.

-Q4.
 What precautionary measures should the Indian Government take to combat the economic impacts of the Russia-Ukraine war?

-The will have internal both war and international implications.
+Q 3 .
+What would be the consequences and repercussions of India's neutral stance on the Russia-Ukraine crisis?
+Even before commenting on the consequences, i t would be better to understand the reasons for India's neutral stance.
+The country believes that all problems are resolved with deliberations.
+As India has connections with both countries, i t is constantly appealing to both the countries for peace and constant dialogue.
+India is f i rm in i ts decision to stay neutral without bowing to any global pressure.
+National interest is kept at the forefront while taking this stance.
+The neutral stance is indeed a t ight rope walk for India. have both internal The will war and international implications.
 Implications longterm as well as immediate.
 The immediate impact is inflation due to the rise in fuel and food prices.
 The gold price is likely to increase.
 China may take advantage of the situations arising out of war.
-This is the time for India to restructure its international relationships.
-As the battle is disturbing the flow of capital, technology, and trade, India should strengthen its economy on its own.
+This is the time for India to restructure i ts international relationships.
+As the battle is disturbing the f low of capital, technology, and trade, India should strengthen i ts economy on i ts own.
 The public sector should play a pivotal role in shaping the country.
-It is the time for the government to invest more in strengthening its R & D for the long-term benefit of the country.
+It is the time for the government to invest more in strengthening i ts R & D for the long-term benefit of the country.